ratwolfzero/hopalong_python/README.md

 - Periodic: In other parameter ranges, the iterations cycle through a finite set of 𝑁 points, creating a periodic attractor with a cycle of period 𝑁

-- Non-Periodic: It's also common for the iteration sequence to continue indefinitely without repetition*.
-These sequences can either diverge to infinity or remain within a bounded region, often resulting in complex and bautiful patterns.
+- Non-periodic: Often the iteration sequence can continue indefinitely without repeating.
+These sequences can either diverge infinitely or stay within a limited range.
+The latter often leads to complicated but pretty patterns..

-<sub>*Due to the limited floating point precision of computers, rounding errors can result in identical points.</sub>

 ### Pixel Hit Counts (Density) and Visualization

 When floating-point values are mapped to pixel coordinates, they are converted to integers.
 As a result, points that are close together in floating-point space may be assigned to the same integer pixel.
 This mapping can cause certain pixels to be 'hit' multiple times, creating areas of varying density within the image.